 Section 3.
 Unlicensed Dogs.
-All owners or keepers of dogs kept in the Town of Sudbury during the preceding six (6) months and who, on the first day of June of each year, have not licensed said dog or dogs, as prescribed by Section 173, Chapter 140 of the General Laws, shall be required to pay an additional fee of one dollar (\$1.00) to the Town.
+All owners or keepers of dogs kept in the Town of Sudbury during the preceding six (6) months and who, on the first day of June of each year, have not licensed said dog or dogs, as prescribed by section 173, Chapter 140 of the General Laws, shall be subject to a penalty of \$10 payable to the Town, in addition to the license fee, for each dog so unlicensed.